Too Many Options

 Later on in this blog I will be writing more about the personalities and how it affects dental practice and the treatment given to the patient.
 But having mentioned it on the heading already I will write shortly here as well.

 When a dental professional has a big ego it sometimes runs over the best interest of the patient.
 Lets say a dental hygienist recommended you a yellow interdental brush and she spent time and effort to get you to learn the technique by showing how to use it and by checking that you understood how and why to use it.
-You leave the practice happily because you learned a new skill to improve your oral hygiene.
+You leave the practice happy because you learned a new skill to improve your oral hygiene.

 Then you see a dentist the next week and he thinks the interdental brush is rubbish (as you lost a filling made by him when using the interdental brush) and advices you to use floss on your heavily filled teeth with wide gaps.
 He just casually says this without showing the technique.
 You try the floss as you have many times previously and it gets stuck, breaks and is difficult to use between the back teeth.
 You give up and stick to the toothbrush only.